Ser Siang you're back from Hong Kong but I'm wondering why I learned so many German words from you haha.

 I'm loving my semester break!
 Catching up with friends, parties, running, futsal, volleyball, plenty of nice food and so much more. :)

-Yesterday with Siang, Wei Guan, and Ying Xian, I finally had my first meal at Popeye's after hearing so much about it.
+Yesterday with Siang & Wei Guan, I finally had my first meal at Popeye's after hearing so much about it.

 Mmhmm.
 The food there just had that extra X factor.
 Did I mention their mashed potatoes are scrumptious :)?